I grew up with a guy who bought a top-of-the-line SUV and powerboat in the first year of his first job.

 In truth, it’s probably nothing.
 Sometimes it’s less than nothing.

-Statistics show most of us owe more than we make and many of us - especially those with high incomes and a lot of stuff - owe more than we own.
+Statistics show most over us owe more than we make and many of us - especially those with high incomes and a lot of stuff - owe more than we own.

 Measuring net worth

 In personal finance terms, that’s called negative net worth.
-Net worth is measured by adding up the value of what we own and subtracting everything we owe: Assets minus liabilities.
+Net worth is measured by adding up the value of what we own and subtracting everything we owe: Asset minus liabilities.